Manage cards for your business

 tip

 Note that only members with the Manage Cards permission can lock or unlock cards in-app.
-If the team member does not have this permission, they won't be able to lock the card.
+If the team member does not have this permission, they won't be able to lock or unlock the card.

 Lock a card